-Security screening at airports has been common practice for many years, but has recently undergone significant changes.
+Security screening at airports has been common practice for many years but has recently undergone significant changes.
+This includes the introduction of enhanced X-ray technology for the screening of baggage and body scanners for domestic travel.

-These low output X-ray whole-body scanners or millimetre wave scanners provide alternatives to the traditional pat-down method of body searching and extend the detection capabilities of existing technologies.
-The machines are designed to detect weapons, explosives and other prohibited items concealed under clothing.
-Some of these technologies can also detect explosives that can be carried by passengers onto civil aircraft in a liquid, aerosol or gel form.
+Body scanners are designed to detect weapons, explosives and other prohibited items concealed under clothing.
+Some of these technologies can also detect explosives that can be carried by passengers onto civil aircraft in a powder, liquid, aerosol or gel form.
 These technologies are already in use in Australia, the United States, Canada and Europe.

 Millimetre wave technologies